chrisy2hats/mem-grep/docs/Building.md

 ``

 **After building**
-Once the program is compiled refer to the configure your system as explained in the System Configuration page(TODO)
+Once the program is compiled refer to the configure your system as explained in the System Configuration page [System Configuration](SystemConfiguration.md)